 As every flooring type, carpets have their gains and drawbacks.

 Laminate can bring the luxurious look of hardwood in your home for half the price.
 This makes this flooring material very desirable by homeowners, especially since the floating laminate floor type does not require special skills to install.
-Of course, with the more affordable price, it has some drawbacks.
+Of course, with a more affordable price, it has some drawbacks.
 Learn more by checking our Guide on Floating Floor Problems and Solutions.

 Although beautiful, laminate may not be the perfect choice for high-travel kitchens.
 This type of flooring would suit low-travel, open space kitchens.
 So, if you spend 1-2 hours in the kitchen at most, laminate may be the perfect choice for you.

 The cost – Installing laminate in your kitchen can be pretty inexpensive.
 The starting price for laminate with installation is $1350.
 If you can handle the installation yourself, then you can buy the materials for around $750.

 Keep in mind that these prices are for the cheapest laminate out there.
 You can easily find high-end laminate that will cost as much as hardwood floors, or even more.

 Hardwood flooring is the perfect choice if you are looking to introduce luxury in your home.
 They also increase the value of the property and retain it for longer periods of time.